 Summer is usually hot.
 The only escape is provided by the alluring reservoir and the powerful river.
 If this is your cup of tea, be sure to visit Lake Havasu City and spend at least one day enjoying the fun water activities.
 Otherwise, wait until the heat subsides before venturing to Arizona.

 If you plan to spend the entire day in the city center, soaking up the sun and exploring city’s food scene, walking is the best way to get around.
 For those who long to see Parker Dam or the Havasu National Wildlife Refuge, a car is necessary.

 Where to Stay

-Tourism is one of the most profitable businesses in the area.
-Thus, a wide range of accommodations is something that sets the city apart from other destinations in Arizona.
+Tourism is one of the most profitable fields in the area.
+A wide range of accommodations is something that sets the city apart from many other destinations in Arizona.
 Keep in mind, though, the hotels get packed fast, especially in summer.
-So you might want to reserve your home for a day in Lake Havasu City well in advance.
+You might want to reserve your home for a day in Lake Havasu City well in advance.